dndg/FinderOpta6MTutorial/content.md

 ---
-title: 'Getting Started with Opta™ and Finder 6M'
+title: 'Getting Started with Opta and Finder 6M'
-description: "Learn how to read 6M registers using the Modbus protocol on Opta™."
+description: "Learn how to read 6M registers using the Modbus protocol on Opta."
 author: 'Fabrizio Trovato'
 libraries:
   - name: 'ArduinoRS485'